Digital Mission Engineering (DME): Hypersonics and EOIR (Part 2 of 4)

 Watch the following video.
 Then follow the steps below, which incorporate the systems and missions you work on (sample inputs provided).

-AGI built a starter scenario for you that contains the flight and the Pegasus hypersonic vehicle.
-You can open the scenario from the SDF or from the local copy you downloaded from the SDF.
+AGI has built a starter scenario for you that contains the flight and the Pegasus hypersonic vehicle.
+You can open the scenario from the SDF or from a local copy you downloaded from the SDF.

 Choose one of the three methods below to open a starter scenario.